Games Life

 During the Games, there will be entertainment specifically for you and your teammates that will give you a chance to socialize and interact with athletes from other regions.
 Entertainment will include table tennis, Dance Dance Revolution, Mario Kart, and a variety of low-organized games.

-• The Thanks Coach!
-Award pays tribute to those coaches who display leadership, sportsmanship, and fair play to help shape our athletes into future role models.
+The Thanks Coach!
+Award pays tribute to those coaches who embody the True Sport principles and display leadership, sportsmanship, and fair play to help shape our athletes into future role models.

 Each selected coach will also receive a gift during a presentation that will take place during the Games.
 Those coaches named to the Thanks Coach Honour Roll will be featured on the Sport Manitoba Coaching website and may be profiled by the Manitoba media.